This blog is for informational purposes only and should not be considered financial advice.

 Read more about how the SSA evaluates disabilities for children and for adults.

-How can my child or family member use the money in an ABLE Account?
+How can we use the money in an ABLE Account?

 People with disabilities can use their ABLE savings for Qualified Disability Expenses (QDE).
 QDEs are defined broadly as anything that benefits the person with the disability, even if the expense is not directly related to the disability.